AKloc/BookNotes/The Righteous Mind - Politics and Religion.md

 **Main Takeaways**
 - Most people start with a judgement immediately, and then rationalize afterward.
 - More than anything, we're concerned with how other people think about us.
-- "Conscious reasoning is like a press secretary whose sole job is to justify the ac
+- "Conscious reasoning is like a press secretary whose sole job is to justify the actions of the president."
+- Our inner press secretaries are VERY good at their jobs at convincing ourselves that we're on the right side,

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?